• Skip to primary navigation

 Trappist Monastery Provincial Park

 Found along the La Salle River in southern Winnipeg, Trappist Monastery Provincial Park is a lovely spot to spend a few hours if you’re in the city but want to escape into nature for a while.
 Wander around the ruins of the monastery Our Lady of the Prairies; established in 1892, Trappist monks lived here until relocating in 1978.
-Fire destroyed much of the buildings a few years later, but today the ruins are maintained, making them the perfect place for a bit of exploration (and photography).
+Fire destroyed much of the building a few years later, but today the ruins are maintained, making them the perfect place for a bit of exploration (and photography).

 In summer, bring a picnic to eat along the river or try to catch one of the presentations of Shakespeare in the Ruins.
 There are some small paths for walking and birdwatching, but the main reason to visit is just to enjoy the peacefulness and beauty of the park.